ion-oset/election-test-cases/docs/notes/cvr-notes.md

 This section is about any terminology that can be confusing.

+- The term "CVR" is ambiguous, referring both to the entire document ("report"), and to a specific class of records ("record").
+In this document when we need to be explicit we use "CVR report" or "CVR record".

-- The formal name for the document is a "Cast Vote Record _Report_".
+    The formal name for the document is a "Cast Vote Record _Report_".
 There is also a record type called `'CVR'` that refers to information about a given voter's cast vote.
 A `'CastVoteRecordReport'` consists of a series of `'CVR'` records as well as a formal definition of the election (in `'Election'` records) and other properties of the actual election, such as its location and the machinery used to carry it out.

 ### Record Classes

 The full overview of record types in CVR is in [`Section 2: Background: Cast Vote Record Creation, Contents, and Handling`(p.
 3 (12))].
 These are a brief summary of the main ones and their subtle or confusing points.

+Note that most of what follows is independent of which schema language is being used.
+Schema language specific issues are listed in their own sections.

 - The top-level record is `CastVoteRecordReport` [`Section 4.7` (p.
 26 (35)].
 It's most important sub-records are `CVR` and `Election`.
 - `Election` represents an "election defintion".
 It includes details such as what it is called, where it happened, who or what is being voted on.
 It's sub-elements are the full set of choices available to a voter in an election.
 The choices made by the voter in a `CVR` will refer back to the definitions made in an `Election`.